Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 22/02/2016
+	- Added doerLocation and doerPosition to certain kills in the KillFeed table for exported stats to support proper positions for turrets, whips, hydras, etc.

 - 10/02/2016
 	- Excluded bots from the average skill calculation.
 	- Fixed hallucinations not using their own color if the player was using a custom alien minimap color.